cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 ![Applications reading from any instance in round robin](./images/architecture-r.png)

+Applications can also access hot standby replicas through the `-ro` service made available by the operator.
+This service enables the application to offload read-only queries from the primary node.

 ## Application deployments

 Applications are supposed to work with the services created by Cloud Native PostgreSQL in the same Kubernetes cluster:

 * `[cluster name]-rw`
+* `[cluster name]-ro`
 * `[cluster name]-r`

 Those services are entirely managed by the Kubernetes cluster and